Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 head published by the Transparency Log.
 The `combined` field contains the
 following:

-- The output of updating the view of the tree from `tree_size` (if provided) to `tree_head.tree_size` ({{Section 10.3.1 of KEYTRANS}}).
+- The output of updating the view of the tree (from `tree_size`, if provided) to `tree_head.tree_size` ({{Section 10.3.1 of KEYTRANS}}).
-- The timestamps of all log entries that are more recent than `tree_size` and have timestamps less than or equal to `10*max_behind`.
+- The timestamps of all log entries that have timestamps less than or equal to `10*max_behind`, excluding those contained in `tree_size`.
 These timestamps are provided in left-to-right order.
-However, note that some of them may be omitted if they are duplicates with the previous bullet, as explained in
-  {{Section 10.3 of KEYTRANS}}.
+Note that some of them may be omitted if they are duplicates with the previous bullet, as explained in {{Section 10.3 of KEYTRANS}}.

 If `tree_size` is provided, the proof in `combined.inclusion` is additionally a consistency proof.